Today I’d like to tell you a story.

 I’m days away from my 37th birthday, and my body finds itself with issues that should have come a good few years down the line.
-And I know there will be improvement, and hopefully the pain will fade and go, but my leg will never really go back to being what it was before the fracture.
+And I know I’ll see an improvement, and hopefully, over time, the pain will fade and go.
+But my leg will never really go back to being what it was before the fracture.

 I have metalwork in my leg – a rod that sits with the bone marrow of my tibia and 4 screws to hold it in place.
 I’m told it can stay there for life.
 But I’m also told that if I was to experience another blow to my leg (and of course hopefully I won’t!) things may not be very pretty.

 So that rod I was so grateful for – that rod that allowed me to leave my hospital bed without a plaster cast only 5 days after my fall and that allowed me to walk after only 3 and half months, now is a great cause of anxiety for me.

 Do I want it in?
 Or do I want it out?